 Not everyone shuts shop at Christmas.
 If overdoing it on too much food is a day wasted in your mind there are a few boats that’ll still be venturing out to the Great Barrier Reef, such as Calypso or Quicksilver from Port Douglas.
 Or if you’re cruising from Cairns then Deep Sea Divers Den and Great Adventures are two options to get you off to sea!

 In Port Douglas, there will be two lots of firework displays taking place in Anzac Park.
 One for the families at 8.30pm and the other at midnight.
 If you’re looking to wear the kids out before leaving them with the babysitter for your own fun, head to the family fun precinct that afternoon from 4 – 7pm at Rex Smeal Park.

 Most of the restaurants and bars in both Port Douglas and Palm Cove will be holding their own events or offering set menus.
 Barbados and Hemingway’s Brewery are just a couple.
 Seabean, Sassi and Salsa Bar and Grill are also worth checking out.
 Vivo and Nu Nu are two very popular restaurants in Palm Cove that will book up quickly for New Year.

-In addition to fireworks at 9pm and midnight, Cairns’ Fogarty Park will host a massive free evening packed with live entertainment from the critically-acclaimed Melbourne band Saskwatch as the star of the show, plus a host of notable support acts.
+In addition to fireworks at 9pm and midnight, Cairns’ Fogarty Park will host a massive free evening packed with live entertainment and a host of notable support acts.
 Carnival rides, face painting and roving performers will also be on to entertain the kids.

 Phew!
 With all these activities going on, the holidays are bound to be full of cheer and excitement!
 No matter what you get up to, we wish you a safe and merry festive season 🎄🎅🏽